Mount Hood: Climbing accidents

 As of May 2002, more than 130 people had died in climbing-related accidents since records have been kept on Mount Hood, the first in 1896.
 Incidents in May 1986, December 2006, and December 2009 attracted intense national and international media interest.
 Though avalanches are a common hazard on other glaciated mountains, most Mount Hood climbing deaths are the result of falls and hypothermia.
 Around 50 people require rescue per year.
 3.4 percent of search and rescue missions in 2006 were for mountain climbers.

+Climate

+The summit of Mount Hood has a typical dry-summer alpine climate (Köppen: ETs), with temperatures below 32 F eight months of the year and no month with an average temperature above 50 F. Even in the hottest months, nightly average temperatures often dip below 32 F, and frost occurs almost every day, even in summer or the hottest time of year.
+Otherwise, all months have a dew point below 32 F.